Niacin and Bodybuilding: A Dream Pair for Looking Great in the Gym

 Another study found that niacin supplement can help slow cognitive decline and promote overall good brain health.
 Whether you’re 20 or 70, it’s always important to focus on having a healthy brain.
 Your mind plays much more of a role in your workouts than you might think.

-Why Do Bodybuilding and Niacin Make Such a Great Pair?
+Why Do Bodybuilding and Niacin Supplements Make a Great Pair?

 You might be here because you’ve heard about niacin for working out and want to find out more.